elixir-europe/rdmkit/pages/your_domain/machine_learning.md

 - Provide comprehensive documentation about the model's training data, architecture, hyperparameters, and performance.
 This allows other researchers to reproduce the original work or build upon it.
 - Design models modularly, separating data pre-processing, the model itself, and post-processing.
 This makes each component reusable in different contexts.
 - Ensure that models and their dependencies (like libraries or data sources) are maintained regularly or provide versioned snapshots of your library and all its dependencies, e.g. by offering dockerised containers.
 - Implement anonymisation techniques for sensitive data and always gain consent before using data, especially in sensitive areas like healthcare.
 Note that privacy considerations can affect the FAIRness of the data, but models can be trustworthy even when they compromise on specific FAIRness aspects.
-[RDMkit pages on sensitive data](https://rdmkit.elixir-europe.org/data_sensitivity)
+See also the [Data sensitivity page](data_sensitivity) for more information.

 ## Data readiness for the ML models?